fleb72/fleb72.github.io/_posts/2025-04-10-fpga-abstraction-level.md

 math: true
 ---

-Hardware Description Languages (HDLs) such as VHDL or Verilog/SystemVerilog are not classic programming languages such as C, C++, Java, etc. Even if procedural sequences are found in the syntax of these languages, it is no longer a question of producing sequences of instructions executed sequentially by a CPU.
+Hardware Description Languages (HDLs) such as VHDL or Verilog/SystemVerilog are not classic programming languages such as C, C++, Java, Python, etc. Even if procedural sequences are found in the syntax of these languages, it is no longer a question of producing sequences of instructions executed sequentially by a CPU.

 [multiplexer](https://en.wikipedia.org/wiki/Multiplexer) (sometimes called a *data selector*) in SystemVerilog (an extension of the Verilog language).